gitlabhq/gitlabhq/doc/user/project/service_desk.md

      checking to this service.

      ![Service Desk enabled](img/service_desk_enabled.png)
 5. Service Desk is now enabled for this project!
-You should be able to access it from your project's sidebar **Issue submenu**:
+You should be able to access it from your project's navigation **Issue submenu**:

       ![Service Desk Navigation Item](img/service_desk_nav_item.png)